matt0liveira/timergo/README.md

 ## What's timergo?

-Timergo is three projects in on (watch, stopwatch and timer) maked with ReactJS and Styled Components
+Timergo is three projects in one (watch, stopwatch and timer) maked with ReactJS and Styled Components

 ## Available Scripts